NightwindDev/Tweak-Tutorial/preference_bundles_cont.md

 }

 @end
 ```

 This is the code of the view controller that displays when the user opens up the tweak settings page.

 Let's go through it one by one.
-   - It is including the `EXMRootListController.h` header which contains the headers for this view controller.
+   - It is importing the `EXMRootListController.h` header which contains the headers for this view controller.
-     - The difference between `#include` and `#import` is that `#include` literally copies the contents of the header into the file, while `#import` makes sure to only include the contents of the header once.
    - `@implementation`
         - This implements the view controller, basically allowing the developer to add methods and write the code for the view controller.
    - `- (NSArray *)specifiers {`